ss1910singh/Genetic-simulation/README.md

      - **Neural Network (NN)**: A deep learning model that processes high-dimensional genetic data through multiple layers, capturing complex relationships and patterns.

 3. **Evaluation and Metrics**:
-   - **Evaluation.py**: This module calculates various metrics to evaluate model performance:
+   - **Evaluation.ipynb**: This module calculates various metrics to evaluate model performance:
      - **Accuracy**: Measures the percentage of correctly classified samples, providing a basic understanding of model performance.
      - **Precision, Recall, F1 Score**: These metrics offer deeper insights into the model’s performance, particularly in imbalanced datasets where some classes may dominate.
      - **ROC-AUC**: Assesses how well the model distinguishes between evolutionary categories (e.g., beneficial vs. non-beneficial mutations) by evaluating the trade-off between sensitivity and specificity.